What Is Natural or Alternative Building?

 Natural Building Module Content

-Rosa Henderson now leads the natural building module.
-She will explain techniques and information in precise upskilling presentations followed by immediate application on the land as you build for a real life client.
+Course tutorr will explain techniques and information in precise upskilling presentations followed by immediate application as you build walls at the Centre.

 Graeme Scott, local entrepreneur, builder & co-director of the Living Wood Fair, used to lead this module and will now be a guest tutor.